akuzeee/akuzeee.github.io/index.md

   - [openreview](https://openreview.net/forum?id=r1ew74mluN)

 ## Awards and Grants
+- Toyota/Dwango Scholarship for Advanced Artificial Intelligence Researcher, Apr.
+2020 - Mar.
+2021
 - Grant-in-Aid for JSPS Research Fellow, the Japan Society of the Promotion of Science (JSPS), Apr.
-2020 - (Mar.
-2022).
+2020 - Mar.
+2022.
 - Toyota/Dwango Scholarship for Advanced Artificial Intelligence Researcher, Apr.
 2019 - Mar.
 2020
 - Student Incentive Award, The Japanese Society for Artificial Intelligence, 2018.
 - Specially Selected Bachelor Thesis Award, from the department of economics, The University of Tokyo, 2017.